Associated Event

 Okane Consultants, Canada

-Yapo is a professional engineer based in Vancouver, Canada, with close to 20 years’ experience in mine water management and water stewardship across the Americas and Africa.
-Leading Okane’s water stewardship solution, Yapo’s technical expertise in mine water management includes strategic planning, infrastructure design, water balance modelling, climate studies, and hydrology impacts.
-Additionally, he brings extensive knowledge in water strategy, policy, governance frameworks, management standards, and sustainability development initiatives.
+Yapo is a professional engineer based in Vancouver, Canada, with nearly 20 years’ experience in mine water management and water stewardship across the Americas and Africa.
+Leading Okane’s water stewardship solution, Yapo combines technical expertise in strategic planning, infrastructure design, water balance modelling, climate studies, and hydrology impacts with his deep knowledge of water policy, governance frameworks, management standards, and sustainability development initiatives.